-Eusoh charges a flat monthly subscription fee for each pet instead of premiums, plus a deposit.
+Eusoh charges a deposit and flat monthly subscription fee instead of premiums.
 Not sure if Eusoh is right for your dog?
 Read our unbiased review of Eusoh for more information on pricing, filing claims, and more.

-Eusoh’s approach to pet care is somewhat unconventional — it operates through groups of pet parents who share expenses.
+Eusoh’s approach to dog care is somewhat unconventional — it operates through groups of pet parents who share pet insurance costs.

 How Eusoh groups work